Skip to main content

 While carbohydrates provide the most dominant signal, dietary protein and fat also contribute to the regulation of SHBG synthesis, although their effects are more complex and varied.
 The instructions they send to the liver are subject to more interpretation and can be influenced by other factors like your overall body composition and metabolic status.

-Some clinical data suggests that very high may be associated with lower SHBG levels, possibly through a mild effect on insulin or other metabolic pathways.
+Some clinical data suggests that very high protein intake may be associated with lower SHBG levels, possibly through a mild effect on insulin or other metabolic pathways.
 Conversely, some evidence points to low protein intake being associated with higher SHBG, though the findings are not entirely consistent across all studies.
 This demonstrates the interconnectedness of your internal systems.

 Dietary fats exert their influence primarily by affecting the overall health and function of the liver itself.
 The accumulation of fat within the liver, a condition known as hepatic steatosis, is a powerful suppressor of SHBG production.
 Diets high in certain types of fats, especially when combined with high fructose intake, can promote this condition.